Alexnov33X/Gamedev-Testing/README.txt

 Player can enter a new map via reaching portal on the other side of the current map.

+Controls:
+Movement - WASD
+Jumping - Spacebar
+You can freely move camera around your character

 Feature set:

 Third-person view